This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Trouble recognizing familiar faces

-Not all children will exhibit every symptom of this type of impairment, and, fortunately, the symptoms will not worsen over time.
+Not all children will exhibit every symptom of this type of impairment; fortunately, the symptoms will not worsen over time.
 In fact, with treatment, the symptoms may even improve.
-Although there is no medical treatment for CVI currently, children often benefit by using corrective prescription glasses, contact lenses, or other visual aids.
+Although there is currently no medical treatment for CVI, children often benefit by using corrective prescription glasses, contact lenses, or other visual aids.

 Eye Visual Impairment